theypsilon/Names_TXT_Updater_MiSTer/README.md

 ## Warning

-This script will rewrite your current `names.txt` file if you have one already!
+This script will overwrite your current `names.txt` file if you have one already!